KD5VMF/Visual-Studio-APPs/README.md

 Documents\PFLT14
 ```

 That folder may include settings, logs, debug text, CSV data, and screenshots.

 Those files are intentionally ignored by Git and should not be committed unless you have reviewed them.

+---

-## Troubleshooting
+# Troubleshooting

-### App cannot connect
+## App cannot connect

 Check: